codex-academy/codeX_ProgrammingExercises/ExerciseOne/README.md

 #Exercise 1

 ##Given a list of words separated with spaces.
-Create a terminal application that can do the following.
+Create a application that can do the following.

 	* Find the number of words given
 	* Find the longest word, print the word and it’s length